Data Storage

 Failed Rejected by a consumer

-Message Browser
+Message browser

 View messages filtered by status (Pending, Processing, Failed).
 Actions include: